Overview of restrictions on repossession

 - you’ve made a written complaint about some action the lender has taken to enforce the credit contract and the complaint hasn’t been resolved yet, or

-- you’ve made a hardship application that the lender hasn’t yet decided about (see “Unforeseen hardship” in this chapter).
+- you’ve made a hardship application that the lender hasn’t yet decided about.

-Your property can also be repossessed if you provided it as security to guarantee someone else’s loan and the borrower hasn’t been doing everything their loan contract requires (see “Guarantors” in this chapter).
+Your property can also be repossessed if you provided it as security to guarantee someone else’s loan and the borrower hasn’t been doing everything their loan contract requires (see “Guarantors”).

-For information about hire purchase (“credit sales”) and about security for loans and other credit, see “Credit contract: Hire purchases, loans and other credit” in this chapter.
+For information about hire purchase (“credit sales”) and about security for loans and other credit, see “Credit contract: Hire purchases, loans and other credit”.

 Note: There are certain types of consumer goods – stoves and fridges for example – that usually can’t be used as security for a loan and that therefore can’t be repossessed if you miss your payments (see “What is a secured loan?” in this chapter).
 However, that restriction doesn’t apply when one of those items is bought on hire purchase and the security is part of the HP arrangement, or if a bank or other lender loans you money specifically so you can buy the item (those types of securities are called “purchase money security interests”).

 What happens to my debt when my property is repossessed?

 When your property is repossessed interest stops so the total amount of your debt is fixed and wont doesn’t grow larger.
 You still need to pay it off or the leftover debt could be passed onto a debt collector.
 For example you might have $10,000 debt left on a car loan.
 If the repossessed car sells for $6,000, you still have to pay back $4000.
 The debt collector cannot add any fees or charges on the remaining debt.

 Lender responsibility principles for repossession